enebular/docs/en/InfoMotion/InfoMotionTool.md

 #### plugin.css

-Stying for the InfoMotion.
+Styling for the InfoMotion.

 #### plugin.js

 This file contains the main logic for the InfoMotion.
-D3.js is globally installed by default.
+D3.js (version 3.0.0) is globally installed by default.
 See [API Reference](/en/InfoMotion/APIReference) for more details.

 #### plugin.json